pizza-droid/cinnamon/README.md

 cinnamon setup
 ```

-The setup wizard asks for a TMDB API key ([free account](https://www.themoviedb.org/signup)), your preferred player, and a color theme.
+> The setup wizard asks for a TMDB API key ([Create a free account here](https://www.themoviedb.org/signup)), the api key is used for show and movie information.

 ### Get a player
 > Please note that MacOS version has not been tested since we dont have access to a mac